-New Macs have users do this through the initial run of the Setup Assistant, transferring all iCloud Keychain passwords automatically.
+New Macs require users to do this through the initial run of the Setup Assistant, which automatically transfers all iCloud Keychain passwords.
 This Password Manager makes the process much easier.

 However, you may want to add other passwords, so you might be curious about how to export keychain items from one device and import them onto another.

-If you have a need to perform these actions, let’s talk about how to import and export iCloud Keychain items from one device to another.
+If you need to perform these actions, let’s discuss how to import and export iCloud Keychain items from one device to another.

 Importing iCloud Keychain Passwords